piriya-muaithaisong/Hacking-Note/Active-Directory/AD/DomainEnum.md

 ```powershell
 Find-LocalAdminAccess -Verbose
 ```
+Or you could use tools below

+- Find-WMILocalAdminAccess.ps1
+- FindPSRemotingLocalAdminAccess.ps1

 Find local admins on all machines of the domain (needs administrator privs on non-dc machines).
 >this command use **Get-NetComputer** then **GetNetLocalGroup** on each machine
 ```powershell